cloudevents/sdk-javascript/README.md

 specification you want to send the event as.

-By default, the `HTTPEmitter` will emit events over HTTP POST using the 1.0 specification, in binary mode.
-You can emit 0.3 events by providing the specication version in the constructor to `HTTPEmitter`.
-To send structured events, add that string as a parameter to `emitter.sent()`.
+By default, the `HTTPEmitter` will emit events over HTTP POST using the latest supported specification version, in binary mode.
+You can emit version specific events by providing the specication version in the constructor to `HTTPEmitter`.
+To send structured events, add that string as a parameter to `emitter.send()`.

 ```js
 const { CloudEvent, HTTPEmitter } = require("cloudevents-sdk");